srikanthmaganti/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-The code folder mainly consists of three different folders working on same dataset but in different environments
+The folder named code mainly consists of three different folders working on same dataset but in different environments

 ## Sentiment Analysis using PyTorch